lsmcolab/Silver/README.md

 </p>

 ### Diversity
  To avoid the over-fitting to the visual features of the synthetic world, the content of the environment is diversified by including a wide set of 3D models, textures, animations, weather conditions, illumination and lighting, and recording set-ups.
-Examples frames from the supported weather conditions and time of days are shown in Figure~\ref{fig:weathersAndtimeVars}.
+Examples frames from the supported weather conditions and time of days are shown below.
 <p align="center">
 <img width="400" height="400" src="https://github.com/A-Kerim/Silver/blob/main/TimeVars.PNG">
 <img width="400" height="400" src="https://github.com/A-Kerim/Silver/blob/main/WeatherVars.PNG">